 In addition to lateral pressure, vertical loads are also imposed on formwork.
 Vertical loads consist of dead and live loads.
 The weight of formwork, the weight of the reinforcement and freshly placed concrete is dead load.
 The live load includes the weight of the workers, equipment, material storage, runways, and impact.

 Vertical loads assumed for shoring and reshoring design for multistory construction should include all loads transmitted from the floors above as dictated by the proposed construction schedule.

-ACI committee 347 recommends that both vertical supports and horizontal framing components of formwork should be designed for a minimum live load of 2.4 kN/m2 of horizontal projection to provide for weight of workmen, runways, screeds and other equipment.
+ACI committee 347 recommends that both vertical supports and horizontal framing components of formwork should be designed for a minimum live load of 2.4 kN/m2 of horizontal projection to provide for the weight of workmen, runways, screeds and other equipment.
 When motorized carts are used, the minimum should be 3.6 kN/m2.
 Regardless of slab thickness, the minimum design load for combined dead and live loads should not be less than 4.8 kN/m2 or 6.0 kN/m2 if motorized carts are used.